 We aim to make Leeds’ roads safe, but drivers also have a responsibility to ensure they drive safely and legally.
-This is why we support and endorse national initiatives to make roads safer for everyone.

-Central to make our roads safer is better education and training for people, as well as better publicity of national and local road safety campaigns.
 Some of the ways that we are striving to deliver safer roads include:

 School crossing patrols

 - Education - We plan and deliver lessons to pupils in both primary and secondary schools covering a wide range of road safety related topics.
 We also provide educational resources, information and advice to the general public.

 - Training - We provide a variety of training courses ranging from child, pedestrian and cycle training to in-car safety training for health professionals.

 - Publicity - We attend local galas, fun days, community events etc, and have a road safety hedgehog called Spike, who regularly makes appearances at events and in primary schools.

 Crossing patrols provide a vital service and there are 180 crossing sites within the Leeds boundary.
 Crossing patrols are legally empowered to stop traffic.
 The Road Traffic Act now enable patrols to cross any pedestrian, not just children.